sanjeev-rm/Profile-Management-VIT/README.md

 # Profile Management System [Version 1.0]
-This is the version 1.0 of the Profile Managaement System project.
+This is the version 1.0 of the Profile Management System project.

 # The Project
 ## Profile-Management-VIT